brandon-wilbur/FOR440/docs/wmi_attacks/wmi-attacks.md

 ![](images/result1.PNG)

-We next excuted the WMI Attack - Malicious Provider Method on the vicitm machine and attemtped to hunt it.
-The first thing we did was check the sysmon logs and we can see that there were multiple evenst relating to our attack.
-The first one we found was realting to the process create of powershell.exe.
+We next excuted the WMI Attack - Malicious Provider Method on the victim machine and attempted to hunt it.
+The first thing we did was check the Ssysmon logs and we can see that there were multiple events relating to our attack.
+The first one we found was relating to the process create of powershell.exe.

 ![](images/result2.PNG)